 A few notes about the ingredients...

-- Protein: Other than chicken, you can use any protein of choice – goat meet, beef, fish, prawns etc.
+- Protein: Other than chicken, you can use any protein of choice – goat meat, beef, fresh fish, smoked fish, prawns etc.

-- Greens: This also depends on choice or what is available.
-You can substitute the spinach with kale, collard greens or even ugu.
-With these other vegetables, you will need to add in earlier than spinach to cook properly.
+- Greens: This depends on choice or what is available.
+You can substitute the spinach with kale or collard greens.
+Local leafy vegetables like bitter leaves, ugu and uziza work well with peanut soup – if you’re using any of these, you will need to add in earlier than spinach to cook properly.

 How to make it...

-When the chicken is cooked, remove from the pan and strain the stock before pouring back into the pot.
-Add the chicken and pour in the blended mix.
+When the chicken is cooked, strain the stock in a colander to get rid of the garlic, onion and ginger residue.
+Pour the stock back into the pan.
+Add the chicken and pour in the blended pepper mix.
 Add the remaining thyme.

-Then mix the peanut butter with a little hot water to make for easy mixing.
-Add into the pan.
-Mix well and add more salt if required.
+Mix the peanut butter with hot water to make for easy mixing.
+Add into the pan and mix well.
+Taste and add more salt if required.
+Leave to cook for 10 mins, occasionally stirring to prevent burning.

-Be aware that groundnut soup thickens as it cooks; and becomes even more thick when left to cool.
-Make it slightly more runny than you prefer and it should thicken.
+Be aware that groundnut soup thickens as it cooks; and becomes even thicker when left to cool.
+Make it slightly more runny than you prefer, and it should thicken.
 You can make it as thin or thick as you want by adjusting the quantity of water.

 I didn’t add additional oils to the recipe as peanut is rich in oil anyway; which is enough to cook the stew.
 Red peppers and tomatoes added some colour to the dish.